 However, as well as these policy changes, there is a bigger change, too, which I turn to now.
 Just as with the reports into Mid Staffs and Morecambe Bay, the Gosport report will echo for years to come, and the culture change that these reports call for is as deep-rooted as it is vital.
 There has been a culture change within the NHS since Gosport, but the culture must change further still.
 One of the most important things that we learnt from the report is that we must create a culture where complaints are listened to and errors are learnt from, and that this must be embedded at every level in the NHS.

 What happened at Gosport was not one individual error; it was a systemic failure to respond appropriately to terrible behaviour.
 To prevent that from happening again, we need to ensure that we respond appropriately to error—openly, honestly, taking concerns and complaints seriously and seeing them as an opportunity to learn and improve, not a need for cover-up and denial.
 I want to see a culture that starts by listening to patients and their relatives and by empowering staff to speak up.
-That starts with leaders creating a culture that is focused on learning not blaming—a culture that is less top-down and less hierarchical, with more autonomy for staff and which is more open to challenge and change.
+That starts with leaders creating a culture that is focused on learning not blaming—a culture that is less top-down and less hierarchical, with more autonomy for staff, and that is more open to challenge and change.
 We need to see better leadership at every level in the NHS to create that culture across the NHS.

 Today marks an important moment.
 Lessons have been learned, will be learned and must be applied.
 The voices of the vulnerable will be heard.
 Those with the courage to speak up will be celebrated.
 Leaders must change the culture to learn from errors, and we must redouble our resolve to create a health service that will be a fitting testament to the Gosport patients and their families.
 I commend this statement to the House.